foundry-rs/forge-std/CONTRIBUTING.md

 #### Adding cheatcodes

+Please follow the guide outlined in the [cheatcodes](https://github.com/foundry-rs/foundry/blob/master/docs/dev/cheatcodes.md#adding-a-new-cheatcode) documentation of Foundry.

 When making modifications to the native cheatcodes or adding new ones, please make sure to run [`./scripts/vm.py`](./scripts/vm.py) to update the cheatcodes in the [`src/Vm.sol`](./src/Vm.sol) file.
 This script will automatically generate the cheatcodes from the [`cheatcodes.json`](https://raw.githubusercontent.com/foundry-rs/foundry/master/crates/cheatcodes/assets/cheatcodes.json) file.

+It is possible that the resulting [`src/Vm.sol`](./src/Vm.sol) file will have some changes that are not directly related to your changes, this is not a problem.

 #### Commits